The Magic Pudding: Plot summary

-An elderly dog, market gardener Benjamin Brandysnap, comes along and frees the Pudding Owners.
+An elderly Basset hound, market gardener Benjamin Brandysnap, comes along and frees the Pudding Owners.
 The bag had been stolen from his stable, and he joins the Pudding Owners to get revenge on the Pudding Thieves.
-Another clever plan by Bunyip lures them into another trap where the Thieves are given yet another battering and the Pudding retrieved.
+Another clever plan by Bunyip lures them into another trap where the Thieves are given yet another battering and the Pudding is retrieved.

-The next day the travellers come to the sleepy town of Tooraloo where they are approached by men dressed in suits and top hats and claiming to be the real owners of the Pudding.
-They turn out to be the Pudding Thieves up to yet another attempt at getting the Pudding and the subsequent fight brings along the Mayor and the cowardly local Constable.
+The next day, the travellers come to the sleepy town of Tooraloo, where they are approached by men dressed in suits and top hats and claiming to be the real owners of the Pudding.
+They turn out to be the Pudding Thieves up to yet another attempt at getting the Pudding, and the subsequent fight brings along the Mayor and the cowardly local Constable.
 In the argument that follows, the bad-tempered Pudding pinches the Mayor, who orders his arrest.

 The Pudding is taken to court where the only officials present are the judge and the usher who are playing cards, but they prefer to eat the defendant rather than hear the case.
 To settle matters, Bunyip suggests that they hear the case themselves.
-Bill becomes the prosecutor, the Pudding Thieves are charged with the attempts to steal the Pudding and the theft of Benjamin Brandysnap's bag and the Mayor and the Constable stand in as “12 good men and true” — conceding that the unconstitutionality of the court is "better than a punch on the snout".
-The proceedings do not go well however, and result in utter chaos.
+Bill becomes the prosecutor, the Pudding Thieves are charged with the attempts to steal the Pudding and the theft of Benjamin Brandysnap's bag, and the Mayor and the Constable stand in as “12 good men and true” — conceding that the unconstitutionality of the court is "better than a punch on the snout".
+The proceedings do not go well, however, and result in utter chaos.
 When it is at its height, Bunyip suddenly announces that the Pudding has been poisoned.
-The judge, who has been eating away at the Pudding, goes suddenly crazy and attacks the usher, the Pudding Thieves, the Mayor and the Constable with a bottle of port.
+The judge, who has been eating away at the Pudding, goes suddenly crazy and attacks the usher, the Pudding Thieves, the Mayor, and the Constable with a bottle of port.

-In reality, Albert was never poisoned and the Pudding Owners take advantage of the confusion to beat a hasty retreat.
-They then decide that it would be best to settle down somewhere rather than continue with their travelling.
+In reality, Albert was never poisoned, and the Pudding Owners take advantage of the confusion to beat a hasty retreat.
+They then decide that it would be best to settle down somewhere rather than continue traveling.
 They build a house in a tree in Benjamin's garden and settle down to a life of ease.